 Another advantage of VoIP technology is its increased mobility.
 With VoIP, users can make and receive calls from anywhere with a stable internet connection.
 This makes it ideal for businesses with remote employees or individuals who frequently travel.

 VoIP technology can be easily integrated with other tools, such as video conferencing, instant messaging, and file sharing.
 This allows businesses to communicate effectively and efficiently, resulting in improved collaboration and productivity.

 Disadvantages of VoIP

-Additionally, from December 2025 PSTN services will be discontinued in the UK.
-Which means you will need to switch to alternative phone systems anyway.
+One other important thing to keep in mind is that from December 2025 PSTN services will be discontinued in the UK.
+Which means you will need to switch to alternative phone systems to stay connected.